Human Development & Family Studies (HDFS)

 HDFS 994 - Research Seminar

 This course is a graduate-level introduction to research methods in the social sciences with an emphasis o the fields of Human Development and Family Studies and Marriage and Family Therapy.
 This course is designed to help students conceptualize and write about research, understand and generate practice-relevant research, gain the foundation for research competency, and understand the research process.
 Prereq: permission.

 HDFS 995 - Seminar and Special Problems

-A) Consumer Research; B) Family Relations; C) Education; D) Family Resource Management; and E) Human Development.
-The student contributes to a selective review and critical evaluation of the research and current literature and an examination of issues and trends.
-Independent projects may be a part of the experience.
+This course provides critical evaluation of the research and current literature and an examination of issues and trends.
 These seminars are open to graduate students with sufficient background and are not scheduled every semester.
 One or more semesters, maximum of 4 credits in one area.
 Prereq: permission.